Lambda-3/Graphene/README.md

 Graphene comes with a Java API which is described [here](wiki/Graphene-Core.md).

 In order to use the Graphene API within your own Java application, you can import it as a Maven dependency.
-For this task, install Graphene-Core into your local repository:

-    mvn clean install -DskipTests

-and add the following lines to your project's `pom.xml` file:
+Just add the following lines to your project's `pom.xml` file:

 ```
 <dependency>